Website banner: Sunset over Knocknarea

 A Great Wheel

 Though the circles at Carrowmore are quite ruined, fourteen of the monuments have the remains of passages.
-A few of these symbolic entrances point back to Listoghil at the heart of Carrowmore, but several point to other monuments or indeed to sites on the nearby mountains.
+A few of these symbolic entrances point back to Listoghil at the heart of Carrowmore, but several point to other monuments or indeed to sites on the summits of the surrounding mountains.

-However, Carrowmore ultimately seems to be a model of an older monument or sacred place, possibly back in Brittany or even Anatolia.
-Carrowmore was a great wheel of some forty stone circles or passage-graves with one large monument representing the chamber close to the heart of the complex.
+However, Carrowmore ultimately seems to be a model of an older monument or sacred place, such as Kercado in Brittany or possibly some much more ancient and remote place in Anatolia.
+Carrowmore was arranged like a great wheel with some forty stone circles or passage-graves constructed around the edges of the plateau, with one large monument representing the chamber close to the heart of the complex.
+Carrowmore may well be a model of a passage-grave like the Kissing Stone, where the boulder circle represents the ring of monuments, the plateau represents the platform or tertre, and the large central monument at Listoghil represents the burial chamber.

 A fantastic photograph of Circle 27 at Carrowmore with Knocknarea beyond.